Winston-Lu/Discord.py-Potato-Bot/README.md

 Discord slash seems to be the way to go, but would require a major rewrite of many modules.
 This is likely going to be done in a future project.
 This will serve as a legacy bot until I get around to rewriting a bot for discord slash

 ## **Features:  type '/help' in Discord for more information**
-### Music player (Heavily based off vbe0201's example, see Credit for more info)
+### Music player (Heavily based off JohnDavids's example, see Credit for more info)
 * join - joins voice channel
 * leave - leaves voice channel
 * play - gets video from url or the search query provided
 * volume - changes volume
-* mute - mutes bot, but continues song.
-Equivalent to volume 0
-* info - gets inforrmation about the currently playing track
+* song-info - gets inforrmation about the currently playing track
 * pause - pauses track
 * resume - resumes track
 * stop - stops the player and clears queue
 * skip - skips currently playing track
 * queue - shows queued up tracks
-* shuffle - shuffles the queue
-* remove - removes track at index position.
-Index starts at 1
-* loop - loops currently playing song.
+* repeat - loops currently playing song.
 Trying loop untoggles it and continues the queue

 ### Image manipulation
 * fry - deepfries an image